Create a new generation of products

 Safe manufacturer uses Solid Edge to create a new generation of products

-Siemens PLM Software solution enables Waldis to achieve significantly enhanced product development process
+Siemens Digital Industries Software solution enables Waldis to achieve significantly enhanced product development process

 The number of break-ins is rising in Switzerland, and in the process about 90 percent of the safes are either cracked or removed.